e-Spirit/youtube-dap-integration/readme.md

 * Drag and drop a video on String-based input component to clone the video title
 * Drag and drop a video on FS_INDEX to add/replace a video
 * Drag and drop on the global search bar to force a search for usages of this video

+## Legal Notices
+The YouTube-DAP-Integration is a reference of [e-Spirit GmbH](http://www.e-spirit.com/), Dortmund, Germany.
+The YouTube-DAP-Integration is subject to the Apache-2.0 license.

+## Disclaimer
+This document is provided for information purposes only. e-Spirit may change the contents hereof without notice.
+This document is not warranted to be error-free, nor subject to any other warranties or conditions, whether expressed orally or implied in law, including implied warranties and conditions of merchantability or fitness for a particular purpose. e-Spirit specifically disclaims any liability with respect to this document and no contractual obligations are formed either directly or indirectly by this document.
+The technologies, functionality, services, and processes described herein are subject to change without notice.